 This Was a $13 Sandwhich...
 Served on a Real Plate!

 I know Stowe is a little late to the game but honestly, I think their timing is just right.
 Many of the resorts that expanded several years ago have seen a lot of wear and tear on their slopeside accommodations.
-Some of the hotel rooms are a bit beat up and the
+Some of the hotel rooms are a bit beat up and the amenities you shell out so much cash for leave a lot to be desired.

 We love the Loaf for example.
 It's one of our favorite places to ski, but staying at the hotel seems pricey for what you get.
 The rooms aren't great and if you want a massage you have to truck it down to the gym.
 The Inn isn't much better as it feels like a dorm and still runs you a few hundred a night.
 That's sort of bogus.
 The hotels at Sunday River and Mt Snow are in better shape but some of the budget accommodations leave a LOT to be desired and it's not like their super affordable.
-Anyway,
+Anyway, I'd rather feel like I got a great room and really enjoyed my stay if I'm going to empty my wallet anyway.

 The Fancy New Spruce Base Camp & Hotel